Israeli fashion designer Alber Elbaz dies at 59 - WTMJ

-PARIS (AP) — Israeli designer Alber Elbaz, best known for spending 14 years at the helm of France’s Lanvin fashion house, has died at 59, the luxury conglomerate Richemont said Sunday.
+PARIS (AP) — Israeli fashion designer Alber Elbaz, best known for being at the helm of Lanvin from 2001 to 2015, has died at the age of 59, luxury conglomerate Richemont said.

-A spokesperson for Richemont told CNN that Elbaz died Saturday from COVID-19.

-In a statement, Richemont’s chairman Johann Rupert said “it was with shock and enormous sadness that I heard of Alber’s sudden passing.
+In a statement released on Sunday, Richemont’s chairman Johann Rupert said “it was with shock and enormous sadness that I heard of Alber’s sudden passing.
 Alber had a richly deserved reputation as one of the industry’s brightest and most beloved figures.

 “I was always taken by his intelligence, sensitivity, generosity and unbridled creativity.
 He was a man of exceptional warmth and talent, and his singular vision, sense of beauty and empathy leave an indelible impression,” Rupert said.

-The Richemont group paid tribute to Elbaz’s “inclusive vision of fashion” that “made women feel beautiful and comfortable by blending traditional craftsmanship with technology.”
+The Richemont group paid tribute to Elbaz’ “inclusive vision of fashion” that “made women feel beautiful and comfortable by blending traditional craftsmanship with technology.”

 Elbaz started to work in collaboration with Richemont in 2019 with the aim of launching his own label, AZfashion.